 Guentzel's OT winner lifts Penguins past lowly Ducks 4-3

-Jake Guentzel scored 33 seconds into overtime and the Pittsburgh Penguins staged a late rally to pull out a 4-3 victory over the Anaheim Ducks on Monday night.
+Bryan Rust scored with 25 seconds left in regulation to tie it and Jake Guentzel beat John Gibson 33 seconds into overtime as the Penguins rallied for a 4-3 victory over the Anaheim Ducks on Monday night.

-The Penguins squandered a third-period lead but Bryan Rust tied it with 25 seconds remaining in regulation and Guentzel won it with his 18th goal of the season as Pittsburgh snapped a two-game slide.

-John Klingberg's shorthanded goal with 8:46 left in regulation pulled the Ducks even and when Trevor Zegras pounded home a shot from the slot a little more than four minutes later, Anaheim found itself with a chance to win just its fifth road game of the season.

-Pittsburgh turned up the pressure late and Rust broke through to help the Penguins escape.
+Pittsburgh appeared to be reeling after goals by Anaheim's John Klingberg and Trevor Zegras just over four minutes apart turned a 2-1 Penguins lead into a 3-2 deficit with 4:20 left in regulation.

+Instead, Pittsburgh turned up the pressure, with Rust getting his first goal since Dec.
+22 thanks to a pretty backhand feed from Guentzel in front that gave Rust a wide-open net to shoot at.

+Rickard Rakell had three assists in his first game against the Ducks, for whom he played 550 games to start his career before being traded to Pittsburgh last season.

-Adam Henrique also scored for the Ducks.
-John Gibson, a Pittsburgh native, played well in his return to his hometown.
-Gibson stopped 42 shots but didn't have an answer when Guentzel broke in on him late and scored with a wrist shot from in close.
+Adam Henrique scored his 14th of the season for Anaheim.
+Gibson, a Pittsburgh native, played well in his return to his hometown.
+He stopped 42 shots but didn't have an answer for Guentzel's wrist shot as the Ducks dropped their fourth straight.

+"With our team, we have to play a perfect game, where we're at as a team," Anaheim coach Dallas Eakins said.
+"We played a hell of a game.
+We were opportunistic when we needed to be. ...
+Obviously, in overtime, you have your chance at one end.
+If you don't put it in, you know it's coming back the other way."

 Anaheim is destined for the NHL draft lottery.
 The Penguins have been postseason regulars for the better part of two decades.